 There are SO many products out there!
 In fact, if you ask other mums and dads they may give a very long list of things – such as white noise toys – that worked for them and their little one.
 But don’t buy into everything everyone tells you to get, as it may just be a huge waste of money.

 So how do you drown out all of the white noise you’re experiencing?
 We’ve put together a newborn essential checklist of things you will need for when your baby arrives.

 Bassinet / Moses basket or cot

-The same can be said for bassinet, Moses basket and cot mattresses.
-If you are buying second hand, then always invest in a new mattress.
+The same can be said for a bassinet, Moses baskets and cot mattresses.
+If you are buying second-hand, then always invest in a new mattress.

 Bedding for the mattress

 Better Health recommends creating a safe sleeping environment for your baby.
 This helps reduce the chances of sudden unexpected death in infancy (SIDs).
 No toys or doona covers should be placed where your baby is sleeping in case they accidentally suffocate your little one.
 A fitted sheet for the mattress is also recommended to avoid corners becoming loose.
 Three sets are advised – one to be used, one to be washed and a backup just in case.

 Our Cocoon Swaddle & Sleep Bags are made from an organic, stretchy fabric to allow for natural movement.
 We find that babies will naturally wriggle their arms and hands into a position that is most comfortable for them… like Remi who is so peacefully demonstrating here!
 Thanks @raising_livvy for sharing ? #ergopouch #CocoonSwaddle #SleepingBag #designedforsleep #onsale